What is Existential OCD?

 Obsessive-compulsive disorder (OCD) is one of the most misunderstood mental health conditions.
-Often, it’s represented as a someone who incessantly cleans or needs everything to be organized.
-However, OCD is really about intrusive thoughts and compulsive actions to relieve said thoughts. ¹ With that said, there are a number of OCD types that revolve around these symptoms.
-Existential OCD is one of the most unique and least discussed.
+Often, it’s represented as someone who incessantly cleans or needs everything to be organized.
+However, OCD is really about intrusive thoughts and compulsive actions to relieve these thoughts. ¹

 Simply put, existential OCD is when someone has intrusive thoughts surrounding questions that are impossible to answer.
 In turn, they’ll act out in manners that hope to relieve these thoughts.